Last updated: 07/19/2019

 Effects of Roxanol Addiction

-Roxanol addiction can cause many problems related to the individual’s psychological and physical health as well as those which effect the addict’s whole life.
+Roxanol addiction can cause many problems related to the individual’s psychological and physical health as well as those which affect the addict’s whole life.
 For example, those who abuse morphine often do so by injecting the drug as this behavior is common among heroin users.
-Because many drug addicted individuals share needles, “risk of HIV, hepatitis, and other infectious diseases” is high among Roxanol addicts (NIDA).Tell Your Side of the StoryFill Out the Help Form
+Because many drug addicted individuals share needles, the risk of HIV, hepatitis, and other infectious diseases is high among Roxanol addicts.

 Other dangerous effects of Roxanol addiction include: